Alcohol Withdrawal Timeline, Symptoms & Treatment

 Early symptom onset occurs six to eight hours after the last drink, including cravings, irritability, trembling, nausea and vomiting.
 People with severe withdrawal may experience seizures during the first day of withdrawal.

 Symptoms will become more uncomfortable.
 More severe symptoms like low-grade fever and pronounced trembling will set in.
-Severe withdrawal-associated seizure activity and DT-induced confusion or hallucinations set in.
+Severe withdrawal-associated seizure activity and DT-induced confusion or hallucinations may occur if severe symptoms occur.

 Moderate symptoms may subside.
-Severe withdrawal symptoms will continue to be profoundly debilitating.
-DTs persist.
+Severe withdrawal symptoms will likely be gone except for in extreme cases.

 Factors Impacting Alcohol Withdrawal

-While the most significant factor affecting alcohol withdrawal is the degree of alcohol dependence, there are other factors that can contribute to withdrawal.
+While the most significant factor affecting alcohol withdrawal is the degree of alcohol dependence, other factors can contribute to withdrawal.

 Factors that may lessen withdrawal severity include: